rob-luke/fnirs-apps-scalp-coupling-index/README.md

 # fNIRS App: Scalp Coupling Index

 Portable fNIRS neuroimaging pipelines that work with BIDS datasets.
-See the http://fnirs-apps.org
+See http://fnirs-apps.org

 This app evaluates the channel quality of your data using the scalp coupling index metric.
 The extrated metric is saved as a column in the `channels.tsv` BIDS file.